Shaken baby syndrome is a severe form of child abuse caused by violently shaking an infant or child.

 Shaken baby injuries most often occur in children younger than 2 years old, but may be seen in children up to 5 years old.

 When an infant or toddler is shaken, the brain bounces back and forth against the skull.
 This can cause bruising of the brain (cerebral contusion), swelling, pressure, and bleeding in the brain.
 The large veins along the outside of the brain may tear, leading to further bleeding, swelling, and increased pressure.
 This can easily cause permanent brain damage or death.

 Shaking an infant or small child may cause other injuries, such as damage to the neck, spine, and eyes.

-In most cases, an angry parent or caregiver shakes the baby to punish or quiet the child.
+Most cases are due to an angry parent or caregiver shaking the baby to punish or quiet it.
 Such shaking most often takes place when the infant is crying inconsolably and the frustrated caregiver loses control.
 Many times the caregiver did not intend to harm the baby.
 Still, it is a form of child abuse.